takezoe/gitbucket-h2console-plugin/README.md

 ![H2 Console](h2console.png)

 Since GitBucket 4.21.0, H2 console has been dropped from the administration console because a new database viewer was introduced.
-However, if you still need H2 console, you can add it by installing this plugin.
+If you still need H2 console, you can add it by installing this plugin.

 ## Compatibility